 Your vehicle’s communication data bus serves as the line of communication between different modules in your vehicle, including its primary computer or PCM.
 Without this line of communication, the different modules in your vehicle can’t send signals to one another.
 U0100 is among the generic trouble codes related to network communication issues.

 DTC U0100 stands for “Lost Communication with ECM/PCM ‘A.’” It is triggered once there is a loss of communication between your PCM and a particular module.
 Once this happens, the vehicle may shut off and it may not restart unless you address the issue triggering the code.

 Note that the exact definition of trouble code U0100 may vary based on the vehicle manufacturer.

 Your PCM communicates to other modules in your vehicle via a data bus.
 On many vehicles, the modules use a protocol called controller area network (CAN) to talk to one another.
 So, the bus is known as the CAN bus.

 Basically, it works just like your body’s nervous system.
-Your CAN bus system is wired throughout your vehicle.
-Without it, the different modules in your vehicle such as the PCM, transmission control module (TCM), anti-lock braking system (ABS), or body control module (BCM) won’t be able to communicate with one another.
+The CAN bus system is wired throughout your vehicle.
+Without it, the different modules in your vehicle, such as the PCM, ABS, transmission control module (TCM), or body control module (BCM), won’t be able to communicate with one another.